// Field Guide

 How soccer teams use colored smoke for player walkouts, senior night, tournament finals, and supporter-style introductions without turning the field into chaos.

-Get the Master Guide
+Download the Guide

 Soccer player introductions work differently from football tunnel entrances.
 The team usually enters across a wide touchline, walks out from a midfield gate, or lines up in a long horizontal formation before kickoff.
 That wider geometry is exactly why colored smoke looks so good in soccer.
 Instead of one dense tunnel plume, you can build a low, rolling wall of team-color smoke that players walk through as a group.
 For the cleanest setup, start with Shutter Bombs wire-pull canisters because they give coaches, boosters, and media teams predictable color without needing lighters on the sideline.